leonsoft-kras/DbSync/README.md

 note:
 - key table columns - columns to define unique rows;
-- where - processing only part of the data in the table;
+- where - process only part of the data in the table;
-- triggers - disabling replication triggers during data synchronization.
+- triggers - disabling (replication) triggers during data synchronization.

-**Program start:**
+**How to Use:**

+DbSync is a command line application.
+You can use it like the following:

-1. Determine the existence and type of differences in the tables: "dbsync -l -x ..."
+1. Detect the differences in the tables: "dbsync -l -x ..."
 2. Check the log file
 3. Synchronize data in tables: "dbsync -l ..."
-4. Check the log file
+4. Check the log file and the Db

-The Examples folder contains examples of tables and calls to the program.
+The Examples folder contains examples of tables and the program invocation.

 **Project building:**
 1. qmake -makefile